 The Step-by-Step Guide to Launching Your Business

 The $100 Startup Model is about taking action.
 There are many free resources on the official website, www.100startup.com.
 The book integrates everything into an easy-to-follow step by step guide.
-Check out our summary for simple walk-through, with key download links so you can start putting the ideas to practice right away.
+Check out our full summary for simple walk-through, with key download links so you can start putting the ideas to practice right away.
 In this article, we’ll outline some of the key highlights:

 The One-Page Business Plan